 In January 2016, the IASB issued a new Standard, IFRS 16.
 The objective of the project was to develop a new Leases Standard that sets out the principles that both parties to a contract, i.e. the customer ('lessee') and the supplier ('lessor'), apply to provide relevant information about leases in a manner that faithfully represents those transactions.
 To meet this objective, a lessee is required to recognise assets and liabilities arising from a lease.
-The Group will examine the impact of the above on its Financial Statements.
-The above have not been adopted by the European Union.
+The above have been adopted by the European Union with effective date of 01/01/2019.